 From performance and manufacturability optimization of existing designs to a complete engineering package from concept to production, Windings engineers have you covered.
 And unlike our competitors, Windings offers our clients the option to own any unique intellectual property developed by Windings for their application.

-With more than 165 years of combined engineering experience and access to the latest design tools, Windings’ engineering team offers a host of professional engineering services to compliment and extend your internal capabilities.
-Services include application analysis and solution design feedback, part design analysis and simulation, prototype testing and reverse engineering of existing / legacy designs.
+With more than 165 years of combined engineering experience and access to the latest design tools, Windings’ engineering team offers a host of professional engineering services to complement and extend your internal capabilities.
+Services include analysis of electric motors and solution design feedback, part design analysis and simulation, prototype testing, and reverse engineering of existing / legacy designs.

 The electric motor engineering experts at Windings help our clients to:

 - Solve challenging or complex issues relating to critical applications

 - Achieve “stretch goals” for performance, reliability, or cost

 - Compress tight new product development schedules